DanielYKPan/date-time-picker/README.md

     })
     export class MyTestAppModule {}
     ```
-3. This picker use MomentJS.
-Remember to load MomentJS when you load your project from webpack or systemjs
+3. **This picker use MomentJS.
+Remember to load MomentJS when you load your project from webpack or systemjs*.*
 4. If you are using __systemjs__ package loader add the following mydatepicker properties to the __System.config__:
     ```js
     (function (global) {